Last updated Oct 1, 2021

 The DCI is a worldwide organization dedicated to organized play.
-It promotes, enforces, and develops rules and policies using the goals and philosophies defined in this document, the Magic: The Gathering Infraction Procedure Guide, and the Judging at Regular Rules Enforcement Level document.
+It promotes, enforces, and develops rules and policies using the goals and philosophies defined in this document, (the Magic Tournament Rules, or the MTR), the Magic: The Gathering Infraction Procedure Guide, and the Judging at Regular Rules Enforcement Level document.
 It constantly reviews these rules and policies to ensure its goals are met.

 There are two types of sanctioned Magic tournaments: rated and casual.
 Rated tournaments offer Planeswalker Points for each win, draw, or bye a player earns.
 Casual tournaments offer a single Planeswalker Point for participation.

 The purpose of this document is to provide the infrastructure used to run Magic: The Gathering (“Magic”) tournaments by defining appropriate rules, responsibilities, and procedures to be followed in all DCI-sanctioned, competitive-level Magic tournaments.
 DCI-sanctioned tournaments are to be run consistently regardless of their location.
 This ensures equal treatment of players in different regions and also enables their smooth transition to international tournaments.
 All players are treated equally and share responsibilities according to the Rules Enforcement Level (REL) of the tournament.
 Both players and officials should cooperate to achieve their common goal of running a proper DCI-sanctioned tournament.
 Players and officials must treat each other in a fair and respectful manner, following both the rules and the spirit in which those rules were created.
 They are responsible for following the most current version of the Magic Tournament Rules (MTR) and Magic: The Gathering Comprehensive Rules.
 Spectators have their own set of responsibilities.
 Individuals violating DCI rules are subject to penalties defined by the appropriate document for the tournament’s Rules Enforcement Level.